tamirgz/reverse-engineering-reference-manual/README.md

   * .dynsym symbol table cannot be stripped since it is needed for runtime, so imported library symbols remain in a stripped binary.
 But if a binary is compiled statically, it will have no symbol table at all if stripped
   * With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
   * With stripped binary, gdb can’t even identify main.
 Can identify entry point using the command: info file.
 Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
 Solution: use examine(x) command on address pointed by pc register like: x/14i $pc
-* Tools to analyze it:
+* Ways to analyze it:
   + display section headers: readelf -S
   + display program headers and section to segment mapping: readelf -l
   + display symbol tables: readelf --syms or objdump -t